-After a brief experiment in paying me to do chores, my dad tried something really neat.
+After a brief experiment in paying me to do chores, dad tried something really neat.
 It clearly took a bit of legwork, but maybe there are some transferable lessons for parents who’d like to lay an entrepreneurial foundation.

 He got me a vending machine.